nmalesa/image-view/README.md

 ### Setup
 #### Initialize and Configure the Server
-- Initialize an AWS EC2 t2.micro instance with a CentOS distribution.
-- When configuring authentication, create an SSH key because having passwords on the root user is less secure.
+First, initialize an AWS EC2 t2.micro instance with a CentOS distribution.
+When configuring authentication, make sure to create an SSH key because having passwords on the root user is less secure.

+The IP address for this server is: [167.99.49.128](167.99.49.128)

-- On the root user:
+Then, on the root user:
-..- `yum -y update`:  Update all packages on the new Linux server.
+* `yum -y update`:  Update all packages on the new Linux server.
-..- `yum -y groupinstall "Development Tools"`:  This group contains additional utilities and tools for building native Node.js dependencies (while not specifically made for Node.js, what is required for Node.js is here).
+* `yum -y groupinstall "Development Tools"`:  This group contains additional utilities and tools for building native Node.js dependencies (while not specifically made for Node.js, what is required for Node.js is here).
-..- `yum -y install vim net-tools`:  Net-tools is a package containing commands to determine IP addresses, open ports, etc.
+* `yum -y install vim net-tools`:  net-tools is a package containing commands to determine IP addresses, open ports, etc.

+#### Install Node.js and PM2 on CentOS
+To install Node.js via package manager, go to [NodeSource Node.js Binary Distributions](https://github.com/nodesource/distributions/blob/master/README.md) and follow instructions to install the Node.js repository for CentOS as root.
+Then install Node.js:  `yum -y install nodejs`.

+Additionally, run:  `npm install -g pm2 http-server`.

+PM2 is a daemon process manager runs and manages web applications.

+http-server is a command-line http server that allows users to run an http server in any folder.
+This server will help us make sure that Node.js is running, the server has registered the request, pages are being served, and the port is open.

+To test:
+* `echo "Hello World" > index.html`
+* `http-server`
+* Returns [http://167.99.49.128:8080](http://167.99.49.128:8080), which should display "Hello World" on the browser